huggingface/knockknock/README.md

 ### Text Message (SMS)

 Thanks to [@abhishekkrthakur](https://github.com/abhishekkrthakur), you can use Twilio to send text message notifications.
-You'll have to setup a [Twilio](www.twilio.com) account [here](https://www.twilio.com/try-twilio), which is paid service with competitive prices: for instance in the US, getting a new number costs and sending one text message through this service respectively cost $1.00 and $0.0075.
+You'll have to setup a [Twilio](www.twilio.com) account [here](https://www.twilio.com/try-twilio), which is paid service with competitive prices: for instance in the US, getting a new number and sending one text message through this service respectively cost $1.00 and $0.0075.
 You'll need to get (a) a phone number, (b) your [account SID](https://www.twilio.com/docs/glossary/what-is-a-sid) and (c) your [authentification token](https://www.twilio.com/docs/iam/access-tokens).
 Some detail [here](https://www.twilio.com/docs/iam/api/account).

 #### Python